zeek/zeek/frameworks/logging.rst

         writers are available, like for binary output or direct logging into a database.

-There are several different ways to customize Bro's logging: you can create a new log stream, you can extend an existing log with new fields, you can apply filters to an existing log stream, or you can customize the output format by setting log writer options.
+There are several different ways to customize Zeek's logging: you can create a new log stream, you can extend an existing log with new fields, you can apply filters to an existing log stream, or you can customize the output format by setting log writer options.
 All of these approaches are